Employment (Miscellaneous Provisions) Bill 2017: Committee Stage

 We are not having a debate on it as it is out of order, but does the Minister wish to address Deputy O'Dea's point?

 I do not share the Deputy's fears and nor do the Workplace Relations Commission or the practices of the Labour Court.
 I am mindful that the definition that we use as a State and all the agencies and bodies of the State involved in dispute resolution are quite happy and comfortable with the definition of casual work as it stands and I am loath to fix it.
 The only thing that I am willing to concede to the Deputy, not knowing how long I will be Minister, is that if his fears are realised we will come back here and sort it out.
-I do not think that the Deputy's fears are grounded, and nor do the Workplace Relations Commission or the Labour Court.
+I do not think that the Deputy's fears are grounded, and nor does the Workplace Relations Commission or the Labour Court.

 Amendment No. 3 not moved.